The QuerySurge Base API: Using the Sample Shells

 - Save the file.

-Note: On the first execution of the API, the credentials will be encrypted and stored in the qsapi.properties file in an encrypted format.
+Note: On the first execution of the API, the credentials are encrypted and stored in the qsapi.properties file in an encrypted format.
 The plaintext credentials should therefore only remain in the file until the first execution.

 - In the samples directory, execute the sample shell by entering the following command:

-Note: If your User login does not have sufficient (read/write) access to the Execution API install directory, you have two options:
+Note: If your User login does not have sufficient (read/write) access to the Base API install directory, you have two options:

-(a) run the Execution API with Admin rights (i.e. as root or with sudo or equivalent), or
+(a) run the Base API with Admin rights (i.e. as root or with sudo or equivalent), or

 (b) you can move the cli directory to a location where your login does have sufficient access rights.